Ireland's 'brutally misogynistic culture' saw the death of 9,000 children in mother and baby homes, report finds - KESQ

 On Tuesday, Minister for Children, Equality, Disability, Integration and Youth Affairs Roderic O’Gorman said: “The report makes clear that for decades, Ireland had a stifling, oppressive and brutally misogynistic culture, where a pervasive stigmatization of unmarried mothers and their children robbed those individuals of their agency and sometimes their future.”

-Lohan told CNN that she disagrees with the planned state apology, saying that no apology should be issued until survivors have had a chance to read and digest the Commission’s findings, which could take many weeks.
+Lohan told CNN on Tuesday that she disagrees with a state apology, saying that no apology should be issued until survivors have had a chance to read and digest the Commission’s findings, which could take many weeks.

 The report does not appear to fully address the allegations of forced or illegal adoptions, only stating that “many allegations have been made that large sums of money were given to the institutions and agencies in Ireland that arranged foreign adoptions.
 Such allegations are impossible to prove and impossible to disprove.”

-Note: Correction: This story has been updated to reflect that several public statements about the report were released on Tuesday, not Wednesday.